Chapter 12 by Dinete Thomas

 While Matana gaped at the lifeless body, gossiped about who the man was, and invented theories about his death, Adi already had the answers.
 Aaron Keen was ex LifaLabs (the pharma company they used as an invisibility cloak over their real operations) and he was damn good.
 He was notorious for being a little eccentric but his knowledge and passion taught Adi everything he knew.
 When he had contracted the infection by the second month he had fought their decision to rest and spend time with his loved ones.
 Aaron had to have a security escort out of the lab.
 The memory made Adi’s blood boil.
 What he had laughed at and even admired about what he had believed to be Aaron’s unwavering commitment to their cause was actually a big fat finger to Adi and the team and no one knew it.
 Until now.
 There it was on his wrist an unmistakable outline of a key designed with the makings of a motherboard tattooed into his pale skin.
 It had to be new.
 The reddened and swollen skin told him as new as a week or so.
 To the regular civilian, this tattoo appeared to be a drunken mistake that made for a funny story or a youthful interpretation of an existential crisis.
 This particular tattoo however symbolised a pledge of allegiance and there all over Adi's screen was a vision of that unwavering commitment.
 To someone else.
 “Bloody rat!”

 The ring of a Finsta notification made him jump.
 You really need to get your shit together Adi thought as he tapped to view the notification.
 It revealed to him information he had been waiting for.
 Tara was posting.
 An electric shiver made its way down his spine.
 Tara had finally made a mistake.
 It would make it so much easier to track her down now.
-Adi threw on his sports jacket, bent to tie up his left shoelace, grabbed his keys, and quickly typed out a text: Track her and send me the address.
-Let’s finish this.
+Adi threw on his sports jacket, bent to tie up his left shoelace, grabbed his keys, and quickly typed out a text: Be back soon.
+Time to tie up on loose end.